Constraints on dark matter annihilation from the FAST observation of the Coma Berenices dwarf galaxy: Data Analysis and Results

-However, unlike expected signal in $\gamma$-ray from prompt emission of DM annihilation, the expected radio emission associated DM annihilation depends on several astrophysical factors, which have no good measurements for dSphs unfortunately.
+However, unlike the expected signal in $\gamma$-ray from prompt emission of DM annihilation, the expected radio emission associated DM annihilation depends on several astrophysical factors, which have no good measurements for dSphs unfortunately.
 After injection from DM annihilation, charged particles would diffuse in the dSphs.
-Diffusion coefficient, $D_0$, diffusion radius, $ r_{\rm h}$, and magnetic field, $B$, would shape the distribution of equilibrium electron density, and also affect the strength of radio signal.
-The turbulent nature of the magnetic field lead to the diffusion process of charged particles.
+The diffusion coefficient, $D_0$, diffusion radius, $ r_{\rm h}$, and magnetic field, $B_{0}$, would shape the distribution of equilibrium electron density, and also affect the strength of the radio signal.
+The turbulent nature of the magnetic field leads to the diffusion process of charged particles.
 For the MW, the observation of the boron-to-carbon ratio could give an estimation for $D_0$, about $10^{28}\,{\rm cm}^{2}\,{\rm s}^{-1}$ \cite{Korsmeier:2016kha}.
 For dSphs, there is an estimation that $D_0$ is possibly even as low as $10^{26}\,{\rm cm}^{2}\,{\rm s}^{-1}$ \cite{2018MNRAS.476.1756H}, but $D_0$ is usually used from $10^{26}\,{\rm cm}^{2}\,{\rm s}^{-1}$ to $10^{28}\,{\rm cm}^{2}\,{\rm s}^{-1}$ \cite{Colafrancesco:2006he,Spekkens:2013ik,Natarajan:2013dsa,Natarajan:2015hma, Colafrancesco:2014coa,Beck:2015rna,Regis:2017oet,Kar:2019hnj,Vollmann:2019boa, Bhattacharjee:2019jce, Bhattacharjee:2020phk, Kar:2020coz, Chen:2021rea, Regis:2021glv,Basu:2021zfg,Jeltema:2008ax,McDaniel:2017ppt}, considering its uncertainty.
 The diffusion radius, $r_{\rm h}$, determines the volume in which charged particles could be kept.
-In principle, the scale of $r_{\rm h}$ should depend on the distribution of magnetic field, thus also depend on the distribution of luminous matter.
+In principle, the scale of $r_{\rm h}$ should depend on the distribution of the magnetic field, thus also depend on the distribution of luminous matter.
 Several times the size of the half-light radius, $r_{\rm e}$, and the distance of the outermost star of dShps, $r_{\max}$, are usually used to estimate $r_{\rm h}$ \cite{Colafrancesco:2006he,Vollmann:2019boa}, but sometimes the size of DM halo is also used for the estimation \cite{Regis:2017oet}.
-The magnetic field, $B$, would affect the energy lost rate of charged particles and also the power of synchrotron emission.
+The magnetic field, $B_{0}$, would affect the energy loss rate of charged particles and also the power of synchrotron emission.
 It was suggested that there is a magnetic field in the MW, which is not negligible even at the location of the dwarf galaxies in the neighborhood of the MW \cite{Regis:2014koa}.
-With the scaling relation and the distance, $d=44\,{\rm kpc}$, from the center of MW, Coma Berenices is bathed in a magnetic field of strength $B=1.14\,\mu{\rm G}$.
-On the other hand, previous star formation in dSphs may also leave relic magnetic fields in them, ranging from $0.1 \mu{\rm G}$ to several $\mu{\rm G}$ \cite{Regis:2014koa}.
+With the scaling relation and the distance, $d=44\,{\rm kpc}$, from the center of MW, Coma Berenices is bathed in a magnetic field of strength $B_{0}=1.14\,\mu{\rm G}$.
+On the other hand, previous star formation in dSphs may also leave relic magnetic fields in them, ranging from $0.4 \mu{\rm G}$ to several $\mu{\rm G}$~\cite{Regis:2014koa}. { A weak magnetic field in dSphs ($\sim 0.01\,\mathrm{\mu G}$) is also suggested, assuming the equipartition with the cosmic-ray density \cite{Regis:2014koa}.} We set $D_0$, $r_{\rm h}$ and $B_{0}$ to $10^{27}\,{\rm cm}^{2}\,{\rm s}^{-1}$, $476$ pc and 1 $\mu{\rm G}$ respectively, as our benchmark model.
+Increasing $D_0$ and decreasing $r_{\rm h}$ and $B_{0}$ would reduce the expected signal and weaken the constraints.
+As shown in the left panel of Fig.~\ref{fig:mu_discuss}, the constraints for the $\mu^+\mu^-$ channel are still strong enough to test the DM scenario of the GCE, while we change $D_0$ to $10^{28}\,{\rm cm}^{2}\,{\rm s}^{-1}$, and switch $r_{\rm h}=$ 148 pc to be twice the $r_{\rm e}$. { But varying these two factors simultaneously or decreasing $B_{0}$ to $0.01\,\mathrm{\mu G}$} would make constraints too weak to exclude the best-fitting point for the GCE.